Officer injured, teen arrested after threat prompts lockdown at Melrose High School

-MELROSE, MA (WHDH) - Authorities say a police officer was injured Friday morning while arresting a “belligerent” student who allegedly made a threat that prompted a lockdown at Melrose High School.
+MELROSE, Mass.
+(WHDH) – A police officer was injured Friday morning while arresting a “belligerent” student who allegedly made a threat that prompted a lockdown at Melrose High School.

-“This individual had made suggestions online that he was looking for a weapon and that he may use that weapon if he were to find it,” Melrose Mayor Robert Dolan said.
+“This individual had made suggestions online that he was looking for a weapon and that he may use that weapon if he were to find it,” said Melrose Mayor Robert Dolan.

 The school was immediately placed on lockdown.
-Police say the 16-year-old student in question would not comply with their instructions and a scuffle ensued.
+Police said the 16-year-old student in question would not comply with their instructions and a scuffle ensued.

 During the altercation, a police officer was injured and later taken to Melrose-Wakefield hospital with a serious leg injury.
 The student was eventually subdued and arrested outside the school.